 Even when a strategy doesn’t work, children realize that mistakes and failures are valuable lessons.
 The ability to learn from what doesn’t work — and reflect on why it didn’t work — will serve children well for a lifetime.

 If we protect our children from struggle, we prevent them from developing the skills they need to succeed.
 If you need some helpful ideas, be sure to check out the problem-solving printable activity in the Growth Mindset Activity Kit.

 4. Struggling fosters growth mindset

-Naturally, the process of tackling challenges and honing problem-solving skills fosters a growth mindset.
+Naturally, the process of tackling challenges and growth mindset activities fosters a growth mindset.
 Growth mindset shapes children’s responses to adversity both in school and in life, and research links it to academic achievement.

 Through struggle, children realize that their brains can grow, they can do hard things, and that mistakes are simply learning opportunities.
 As a result, they embrace struggle instead of fearing and avoiding it.
 Instead of wanting to “look smart” or appear perfect, children learn that they can develop and grow their abilities through practice and effort.
 The process — and the struggle it involves — is even more valuable than the outcome.